The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 • Better use of available data assets.
 Ultimately, good data modeling enables organizations to use their data more productively, which can lead to better business performance, new business opportunities and competitive advantages over rival companies.

-However, data modeling is a complicated process that can be difficult to do successfully.
+Data modeling is a complicated process that can be difficult to do successfully, however.
 These are some of the common challenges that can send data modeling projects off track:

 • A lack of understanding by business users.
 Even if business stakeholders are fully committed, data modeling is an abstract process that can be hard for people to grasp.
 To help avoid that, conceptual and logical data models should be based on business terminology and concepts.

 • Modeling complexity and scope creep.
-Data models often are big and complex, and modeling projects can become unwieldy if teams continue to create new iterations without finalizing the designs.
+Data models are often big and complex, and modeling projects can become unwieldy and inflexible if teams continue to create new iterations without finalizing the designs.
 It's important to set priorities and stick to an achievable project scope.

 Continue Reading About data modeling